amantoux/rust-frame-grabber/README.md

 # rust_frame_grabber
-Prior to running, please follow instruction at https://github.com/amantoux/frame_grabber#readme
+Prior to using this library, please follow instruction at https://github.com/amantoux/frame_grabber#readme